-Last month, as I was walking around checking out all the booths at the Humane Society Walk event, I saw two sweet and funny little faces that drew me in.
+Last month, as I was walking around checking out all the booths at the San Diego Humane Society Walk event, I saw two sweet and funny little faces that drew me in.
 They were two senior Chihuahuas named Fred and Ethel, like the couple who lived next door to Lucy and Ricky Ricardo.
 What perfect names for those silly little faces!

 Fred and Ethel are two lucky pooches that were taken in by Lionel’s Legacy, a non-profit organization, out of El Cajon, CA, that specializes in rescuing senior dogs.